srimarrivada/BigData-Installation-on-Windows/Install Apache Cassandra 3.11.17 on Windows 10.md

 While using `cqlsh`, we can specify the IP address and port to connect to a specific Cassandra node with specific username and password.
 We can use the default user `cassandra` and password `cassandra` to connect to database.

-Open **Command Prompt** and run the following commands to launch CQLSH tool connecting to second node in our system
+Open **Command Prompt** and run the following commands to launch CQLSH tool connecting to second node in our system:
 ```
 cd D:\ProgramFiles\Cassandra\apache-cassandra-3.11.17\bin
 cqlsh 127.0.0.2 9042